thoughtram/blog/_posts/2015-03-27-building-a-zippy-component-in-angular-2.md

 - Clicking on the zippy title should toggle the content
 - The title of the should be configurable from the outside world, currently hard-coded in the template
-- DOM that is used inside the `<zippy>` element should be projected in the zippy content
+- DOM that is used inside the `<my-zippy>` element should be projected in the zippy content

 Let's start with the first one: when clicking on the zippy title, the content should toggle.
 How do we implement that in Angular 2?